sassoftware/sasoptpy/doc/guide/intro.rst

 A few more problems that can be formulated as an optimization problem:

-* Scheduling project steps to minimize total completion, where tasks might depend on completion of an earlier task
+* Scheduling project steps to minimize total completion, where tasks might depend on completion of earlier tasks
-* Choosing distribution centers for retailers to minimize total cost while satisfying customer demands in certain time
+* Choosing distribution centers for retailers to minimize total cost while satisfying customer demands on time
 * Assigning soccer players to a squad to maximize total rating of the team under foreign player rules
-* Finding shortest route between two cities
+* Finding cheapest travel option and shortest route between two cities
 * Blending chemical products to minimize total cost while achieving a certain efficiency of detergents
 * Choosing a price that will maximize the total profit in a competitive market